With stricken cruise ship, Japan draws criticism over coronavirus response

 Japan also let people off the boat piecemeal, including those over age 80 who tested negative, which experts said went against common protocols.

-The contagion may have been fueled below deck, where the crew of about 1,100 worked and slept in cramped quarters, sharing living spaces and bathrooms.
+The contagion may have been fuelled below deck, where the crew of about 1,100 worked and slept in cramped quarters, sharing living spaces and bathrooms.

 “The terror of the coronavirus is increasing at every moment,” Indian crew member Binoy Kumar Sarkar said in a Facebook video posted on Feb 7.
 “I request the government to take us out of here and isolate us.
 We should be screened and isolated.”